-religion.
-In principle, freedom of religion includes the right to manifest religion, a right that "is not only exercisable in community with others, "in public" and within the circle of those whose faith one shares".
-Moreover, "it includes in principle the right to try to convince one's neighbor, for example through "teaching", failing which, "freedom to change one's religion or belief," enshrined in article 9 (ECHR) would be likely to remain a dead letter".
-50 The Strasbourg Court basically held that convincing people to change their religion (proselytism) falls under the scope of religious manifestation; especially in cases of newly established religions, proselytism is the only mean for approaching members.
+"includes in principle the right to try to convince one's neighbor, for example through "teaching", failing which, "freedom to change one's religion or belief," enshrined in article 9 (ECHR) would be likely to remain a dead letter".4 The Strasbourg Court basically held that convincing people to change their religion (proselytism) falls under the scope of religious manifestation; especially in cases of newly established religions, proselytism is the only mean for approaching members.

 On the other hand, several methods of proselytism may be abusive.
-The Strasbourg Court has acknowledged cases of improper proselytism which described as "the offering of material or social advantage or the application of improper pressure with a view to gaining new members for a church".51 The characterization of a proselytism method as improper is decided on a case by case basis always under the principle of proportionality to the legitimate aim pursued.52 The general clause "proselytism is prohibited" of article 13, par.
+The Strasbourg Court has acknowledged cases of improper proselytism which described as "the offering of material or social advantage or the application of improper pressure with a view to gaining new members for a church".5 The characterization of a proselytism method as improper is decided on a case by case basis always under the principle of proportionality to the legitimate aim pursued.6 The general clause "proselytism is prohibited" of article 13, par.
 2 seems to confuse the notion with the methods.
 Proselytism is principally allowed; certain of its methods can be prohibited.
 The improper proselytism methods could be outlined in a modern criminal law provision and inserted in the criminal code.
 From this standpoint, the limitation on the ground of proselytism is not in compliance with freedom to religious manifest.

 To sum up, all three limits set in article 13, par.
-2 of the Constitution shall be abolished, either as practically useless or as essentially contrary to aspects of the right to religious freedom.
+2 of the Constitution should be abolished, either as practically useless or as essentially contrary to aspects of the right to religious freedom.